Skip to content

 • look for repeated escalations from the same endpoint before treating the issue as resolved

-• document any durable endpoint-specific learning through the endpoint knowledge review flow when a proposal is available
+• document any durable endpoint-specific learning in the endpoint knowledge document when it will help future recovery